Video Fluoroscopic Swallowing Exam (VFSE)

 - known or suspected aspiration pneumonia

-- muscle weakness, or myopathy, involving the pharynx
+- muscle weakness (myopathy) involving the throat

 - neurologic disorders likely to affect swallowing.